cstokl3/cstokl3.github.io/final_presentation.md

 3. **Gripper Joint Implementation:** Enhanced the VR interaction by adding a gripper joint to allow the user to pick up and move objects within the virtual space.

 ### Materials
-- VR development software (e.g., Unity, Unreal Engine)
+- VR development software (e.g., Unity)
 - UR5 robot arm simulation tools

 ## Results